 When we can't get enough oxygen through our lungs and into the rest of our bodies, the body suffers a great deal.
 Over time, you can develop heart failure because your heart has been overworking itself to disperse enough oxygen-rich blood.
 Your brain can become damaged, and even a little bit of brain damage due to inadequate oxygen can have a traumatizing impact on your body as well as the way you think.
 If you think about it, life would be a lot harder if you weren't using oxygen therapy now that you need it.

-There are some things you can do to help you improve your lung function, if you hope to ever need less or no supplemental oxygen.
+There are some things you can do to help you improve your lung function if you hope ever to need less or no supplemental oxygen.
 Eat foods that are known to improve lung function, such as tomatoes, mushrooms and anything that contains high levels of omega-3 fats and antioxidants.
 You should get as much of these foods as you can in your diet.
 Drink plenty of water and avoid foods that contain trans fats.
 Drinking alcohol will take your lung function down further if you drink more than the daily recommended amount.

-Exercise, as well as pulmonary therapy can help improve the lung function in people with COPD and other breathing problems.
+Exercise, as well as pulmonary therapy, can help improve the lung function in people with COPD and other breathing problems.
 Before you begin any exercise program, talk to your doctor.
-He or she will be able to help you decide on an exercise program that won't overexert you, but will improve your lung function over time.
+He or she will be able to help you decide on an exercise program that won't overexert you but will improve your lung function over time.

-At any rate, it will take a considerable amount of time and effort on your part if you'd like to someday be healthy enough to not need oxygen therapy.
+At any rate, it will take a considerable amount of time and effort on your part if you'd like to be someday healthy enough not to need oxygen therapy.